Texas Divorce 101: Property Division

 Fraud on the Community

-“Actual fraud” is proven by showing the court that the other spouse transferred community property for the primary purpose of depriving the alleging spouse of the property through dishonesty or with an intent to deceive.
-The alleging spouse has the burden of proof to show that the offending spouse acted dishonestly or with the intent to deceive him or her.
+“Actual fraud” is proven by showing the trial court that the other spouse transferred community property for the primary purpose of depriving the alleging spouse of the property through dishonesty or with an intent to deceive.
+The alleging spouse has the burden of proof to show convincing evidence that the offending spouse acted dishonestly or with the intent to deceive him or her.

 “Constructive fraud” is a bit more complicated, and must include a showing that the offending spouse has breached their fiduciary duty to the alleging spouse in some way.
 A fiduciary duty is a legal obligation to act in the best interest of another person who, in the instance of a divorce, would be the other spouse.
 In the case of Schlueter v.
 Schlueter, the Texas Supreme Court ruled that there is unquestionably a fiduciary relationship owed by the spouses to each other and to the management of the community estate.
 Schlueter v.
 Schlueter, 975 S.W.2d 584 [Tex.
 1998].
 In situations of constructive fraud, the burden of proof transfers from the alleging spouse to the offending spouse, who must show that the transfers of property and/or funds were fair and justified.

 If the offending spouse did, in fact, commit fraud on the community, then how is the community estate divided in a just and right manner?
-Texas Family Code § 7.009 is very clear on the remedial options available to the alleging spouse, which mostly involve reconstituting the estate in order to award the alleging spouse a just and right division.
+Texas Family Code § 7.009 is very clear on the remedial options available to the alleging spouse, which mostly involve reconstituting the estate in order to award the alleging spouse a just and right division of property.
 Here is how the Family Code dictates fraud on the community must be treated (Tex.
 Fam.
 Code § 7.009):

 If the judge determines that a spouse has committed actual or constructive fraud on the community, the court shall: